adtzlr/felupe/docs/felupe/assembly.rst

 **Core**

-Take arrays for some pre-defined weak-forms and integrate them into dense or assembly them into sparse vectors or matrices.
+Take arrays for some pre-defined weak-forms and integrate them into dense or assemble them into sparse vectors or matrices.

 .. currentmodule:: felupe